 We hold regular members’ meetings during the quieter times of the year, usually between 4 or 5 per year.
 Meetings are held at our members’ locations throughout the area, allowing the host member to showcase their business to others.
 We invite guests to speak on topics that we hope will be relevant and of interest.
 Perhaps the best aspect of our meetings is that they allow members to meet and network with others.

-Please follow us on Twitter and join us on Facebook.
+Please follow us on Facebook, Twitter and Instagram.
 If you have your own pages, please send us the details so that we can connect.
-Please do use the #deanwye hashtag and where possible link to our destination Facebook page in your posts so that we can see you and share.
+Please do use the #DeanWye hashtag and where possible link to our destination Facebook page in your posts so that we can see you and share.
 If you are not active on social media, please do let us know as we offer a number of training events across the year, which will help you to get started and get the most from our additional online presence.
 Social Media and digital marketing are very important parts of the modern marketing mix and a great way to get your business promoted.
-Remember, we can’t share your social media stories if we don’t know about them so always use the hashtag #deanwye on Twitter and link to our destination Facebook page on Facebook posts
+Remember, we can’t share your social media stories if we don’t know about them so always use the hashtag #DeanWye on Twitter and Instagram and tag our destination Facebook page on Facebook posts

 Consumer Newsletter and competition prizes

-Although the bulk of our advertising is now digital, we do still publish two annual guides in which members can pay for advertising.
+Although the bulk of our advertising is now digital, we do still publish an annual guides in which members can pay for advertising.

-- The Visitor Guide is an A4 publication which is compiled during the autumn and published around Christmas.
+- The Visitor Guide is an A5 publication which is compiled during the autumn and published around Christmas.
 Members will normally be invited to advertise at the beginning of September.

 We use a large number of images our self for the website, social media and guides and are always looking for good quality pictures.
 Why not contribute pictures of your business, your town or village or your favourite spot or activity.
 It helps us, other members and can be another source of free advertising.